ruimir/ASAP_App_Flutter/README.md

 The ASAP mobile app, implemented with Flutter

+Using Flutter, we were able to implement simultaneously the Android and iOS apps, using the Dart Language.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view Flutter's online [documentation](https://flutter.io/).